 The nursing student is studying how priority drugs receive accelerated approval by the Food and Drug Administration (FDA) as part of the FDA modernization.
-The student knows that priority drugs are used to treat which conditions?
+Which conditions are the priority drugs used to treat?

 - 1. Diseases that previously were treated with older and less popular drugs - 2.
 Diseases that affect only a small percentage of the population - 3.
 Diseases for which the community raises money for treatment - 4.
 Serious and life-threatening conditions that lack effective treatments